-Class Marking and Feedback
+Whole Class Marking and Feedback

-- Class marking and feedback can take place when all children mark their own work or mark each other's work against set answers or carefully agreed and modelled criteria. - All work marked or commented on by children should be checked by staff before the next lesson. - The use of Class Feedback Sheets (Appendix A) is intended to reduce workload whilst at the same time improving the responsiveness to marking, increasing the impact of feedback on learning and improving the accuracy of summative assessments. - The purpose and use of Class Feedback Sheets is to: - reduce the need for written comments in books as common misconceptions and next steps can be recorded on the sheet rather than in multiple books; - o reduce the need and time spent annotating and evaluating planning as the sheets will provide a summary of outcomes, marking and feedback over the week/unit of work: - provide an ongoing record of feedback, support and achievements that can be used to inform planning and learning for the next lesson, next week, unit of work or theme: - o provide an ongoing record of assessments to support, inform and improve the accuracy of summative teacher assessments at the end of each term; - be used as appropriate in the following ways to provide feedback and/or adapt provision: - shared with the whole class (remember to remove names if this is being shared visibly); - to modify the input or delivery of the following lesson/unit of work; - to identify a group of children to focus on, or work with, in the next lesson/unit of work. - Teachers and staff are encouraged to have Class Feedback Sheets available whenever they mark work, but to only use and complete as required to summarise and capture the key points for feedback. - As a minimum these should be completed for each unit of work in: - reading, writing; maths; - half termly for all other subjects being taught. - Class Feedback Sheets when completed should be used / shared with children at the start of the next lesson/unit of learning to give feedback on all or some of the following as appropriate: - successful learning; - misconceptions and mistakes; - identify gaps in learning; - provide next steps tasks to support, deepen and challenge learning; - identify children for additional adult support. - Once Class Feedback Sheets have been completed and shared with children they will be filed for future reference and to support end of term summative assessments.
+- Whole class marking and feedback can take place when all children mark their own work or mark each other's work against set answers or carefully agreed and modelled criteria. - All work marked or commented on by children should be checked by staff before the next lesson. - The use of whole class feedback sheets (Appendix A) is intended to reduce workload whilst at the same time improving the responsiveness to marking and increasing the impact of feedback on learning. - Teachers and staff are encouraged to have whole class feedback sheets available whenever they mark work, but to only use and complete as required to summarise and capture the key points for feedback. - As a minimum these should be completed: - weekly for English reading and writing; - weekly for maths; - o weekly for theme and any other foundation subjects being taught. - Whole class feedback sheets when completed should be used / shared with children at the start of the next lesson to give feedback on all or some of the following as appropriate: - successful learning; - o misconceptions and mistakes; - o provide next steps tasks to support, deepen and challenge learning; - o identify children for additional adult support. - Once whole class feedback sheets have been shared with children they will be dated and filed for future reference and to support end of term summative assessments.